anishVermaIsHere/workflow/README.md

 # Workflow App in MERN with Tailwind, Reactflow, Zustand and Tanstack Query

+**How it works**

+- Allows users to create workflows for basic data manipulation tasks.
+Users will visually construct workflows using pre-defined nodes available via a drag-and-drop interface.
+- Then in another page they can upload data & select the workflow to trigger the execution

+**Here, we have 4 predefined nodes that tend to execute the workflow based on the data from the uploaded `.csv` file**

+- Filter Data:
+    This node converts all data within a specified column to lowercase.
+- Wait:
+    This node introduces a 60-second delay in the workflow execution.
+- Convert Format:
+    This node transforms data from CSV format to JSON.
+- Send POST Request:
+    This node transmits a POST request containing a JSON payload to the URL (https://requestcatcher.com).

+**Features**

+- Workflow including (nodes, edges)
+- User Authtentication & Authorization

 *To start application: You have to install first NodeJS from here [NodeJS download](https://nodejs.org/en/download/prebuilt-installer) in your system and after installation follow these steps as below*

 1. Clone this repo by the command